shenfurkan/EXONYM/README.md

 The current fitter uses phase-folded, median-binned data and independent white errors with a jitter term.
 It does not fit a Gaussian-process noise model or provide a native-cadence adopted posterior.
 Inspect posterior correlations, prior sensitivity, dilution treatment, and cadence integration before converting a fitted radius ratio into a physical companion radius.

-`exonym sed` fits either a candidate-supplied atmosphere grid or a reddened blackbody representation at catalog pivot wavelengths with `emcee`.
-The blackbody path uses parallax information to infer radius and luminosity.
-It is useful for a transparent first-pass stellar context, but it is not a default passband-integrated atmosphere analysis and should not replace a dedicated stellar-characterization study.
+`exonym sed` fits a reddened blackbody representation at catalog pivot wavelengths with `emcee`.
+It uses parallax information to infer radius and luminosity.
+It is useful for a transparent first-pass stellar context, but it is not a passband-integrated atmosphere analysis and should not replace a dedicated stellar-characterization study.

 `exonym asteroseismology` estimates a power spectral density, whitens a median background, searches for a smoothed oscillation envelope, and estimates the large frequency separation from lag correlation.
 It applies standard solar-like scaling relations, including: